 - Bring the proof-of-concept (POC) in various animal models (hypothermia, analgesia, neuroprotection)

-- Induce hypothermia with a new vector-conjugated neuropeptide (this endogenous neuropeptide does not cross the BBB when systemically administered alone) that will enter into regulatory preclinical phase at Q1 2015
+- Induce hypothermia with a new vector-conjugated neuropeptide (this endogenous neuropeptide does not cross the BBB when systemically administered alone) that entered into regulatory preclinical phase at Q1 2015

 - Another POC was demonstrated by an academic group using one of the VH peptide-vectors in animals implanted with gliobastoma and treated with vectorized nanoparticles loaded with Paclitaxel*